frovedis/frovedis/doc/manual/python/ml/linear_svm.md

 large-scale and distributed computation.

 This module provides a client-server implementation, where the client application is a normal python program.
-Frovedis is almost same as Scikit-learn svm module providing the LinearSVC (Support Vector Classification) support, but it doesn't have any dependency with Scikit-learn.
+The frovedis interface is almost same as Scikit-learn LinearSVC (Support Vector Classification) interface, but it doesn't have any dependency with Scikit-learn.
 It can be used simply even if the system doesn't have Scikit-learn installed.
 Thus in this implementation, a python client can interact with a frovedis server sending the required python